 Our first priority at Pinewood Christian Academy is to foster in our students a relationship with Jesus Christ and a Biblical world view.
-Our second, almost equal, priority is to facilitate their academic development through a rigorous yet supportive instructional program.
-How do we know if we are succeeding in this?
-One tool we use to evaluate our students’ progress and the school’s effectiveness is a nationally normed standardized test.
+Our second—almost equal—priority is to facilitate their academic development through a rigorous yet supportive instructional program.
+How do we know if we are succeeding here?
+One tool we use to annually evaluate our students’ progress and the school’s effectiveness is a nationally normed standardized test.

-Nationally Normed Standardized Tests — designed and administered in a consistent manner to large student populations of the same age or grade level — measure how well test-takers perform compared to others across the entire United States.
-For many years, Pinewood Christian Academy has relied on the SAT10 for our annual assessment.
-This year our K–2nd-grade students will pilot the NWEA MAP Growth test, which is gaining popularity among private, Christian, and charter schools across Florida and is approved by the state as a valid and reliable measure of student achievement.
+For this, Pinewood Christian Academy has relied for many years on the SAT10.
+Now however our K–2nd-grade students will pilot the NWEA MAP Growth test, which is gaining popularity among private, Christian, and charter schools across Florida and is approved by the state as a valid and reliable measure of student achievement.

 We like this test because it is:

 - Computer-based: In contrast to the traditional No. 2 pencil bubble test, scores can be viewed within 24 hours of testing.
 Audio support provides students with help and directions whenever they request it.